 One size doesn’t fit all

-We have divided our work into three distinct work streams; enablers, market solutions and policy solutions.
+In line with our FSC Global Strategy 2021-2026, we have divided our work into three distinct work streams; enablers, market solutions and policy solutions.
 These are all meant to complement each other to help increase uptake and benefit of FSC certification of small-scale and community forests.

 Engage, communicate, train and fundraise.